tevon4613/ffxi/whm-guide.md

 * [Divine Seal](https://www.bg-wiki.com/ffxi/Divine_Seal) can double a heal or (like Accession) turn a status removal spell into an area effect.
 However, being able to heal big numbers is rarely an issue after you get 40-50 cure potency, and Accession is almost always available.
 * [Divine Caress](https://www.bg-wiki.com/ffxi/Divine_Caress) can prevent a monster from reapplying a debuff after you remove it.
 In practice, most boss monsters have high enough magic accuracy that they reapply it anyway.
 Consider using it for nastier debuffs, like Petrification.
-* Save [Benediction](https://www.bg-wiki.com/ffxi/Benediction) for when you are out of MP, or when everyone has a lot of debuffs that need immediate removal.
+* Save [Benediction](https://www.bg-wiki.com/ffxi/Benediction) for when you are completely out of MP, or when your party has a lot of debuffs that need _immediate_ removal.

 ## Responsible & Ethical Healing Practices